 4. You Still Think About Them All The Time.

-5. You’re Still Thinking About Hurts Caused By The Relationship And Breakup.
+5. You’re Still Thinking About Hurts Caused By The Relationship And The Breakup.

-Concepcion agrees and suggests that you should focus on self care.
+Concepcion agrees, and suggests that you should focus on self care.
 “Commit fully to healing and protecting your peace.
 Make feeling good your top priority and make your happiness your responsibility and no one else’s,” she concludes.
-In other words, if you’re not ready to be friends with an ex, focus on your own healing and well being, then create a new friendship.
-Who knows, you may even learn that you like you ex much better as a friend than you ever could as a partner, but only if you’re really ready for it.
+In other words, if you’re not ready to be friends with an ex, focus on your own healing and well-being, then try to create a new friendship.
+Who knows, you may even learn that you like your ex much better as a friend than you ever could as a partner.